 - (A) Disallowed Jump.
 A jump shall be disallowed if the towboat speed through the jump course is judged to have exceeded 73.5 kph/45.7 mph as checked by a GPS speed-measuring device while the skier is in possession of the handle and prior to BSP being recognized after the jump. - (B) Registered Fall.
 A jump shall be registered as a Fall if: - (1) BSP Prior to Ramp.
-The skier does not attain BSP by the start-of-course gate buoys and/or fails to maintain BSP through the course to the ramp. - (3) BSP after Ramp.
-The skier does not attain BSP before the end-of-course buoy. - (4) Advantageous Contact with Ramp.
-In the opinion of the Event Judges, the skier advantageously contacts the ramp with anything other than the feet.
-The Chief Judge shall be called upon to adjudicate if the Event Judges are unable to make an immediate ruling. - (5) Lose of Helmet.
-Skier loses helmet before reaching the jump ramp.
+The skier does not attain BSP by the start-of-course gate buoys and/or fails to maintain BSP through the course to the ramp. - (2) BSP after Ramp.
+The skier does not attain BSP before the end-of-course buoy. - (3) Contact with Ramp.
+Any part of the skier other than the feet contact the ramp - (4) Loss of Helmet.
+Skier loses their helmet before reaching the jump ramp. - (5).
+The Chief Judge shall be called upon to adjudicate if the Event Judges are unable to make an immediate ruling.